Lead was used in art deco houses in external and internal paintwork, flashings, valley gutters, heads to nails and waste pipes.

 Care must be taken with all lead, although the greatest risk of lead poisoning is likely to come when paint residue containing lead is swallowed or fumes are inhaled.

 The effect of lead is cumulative – it builds up in the body.
 Symptoms of may include tiredness, poor sleeping patterns, moodiness, lack of appetite, and stomach pains.
 In extreme cases, it can lead to brain damage and can even be fatal.

 If the renovation work involves removing many layers of paint from weatherboards or internal paintwork, it is likely to contain lead.
 Oil-based paints containing lead were commonly used until the mid-1960s when the health hazard of lead became more fully understood.

 The use of white lead in paint was banned in 1979 but some special-purpose paints still contain red lead.
 It is not possible to identify lead-based paint from its appearance.
-If a building is over 35 years old, assume that it has been painted with lead-based paint.
+If a building is over 40 years old, assume that it may have been painted with lead-based paint at some stage.

 The removal of lead-based paint can result in harm to both the person removing the paint and people or pets in the vicinity.
 Young children are particularly at risk.

 Because inhalation of dust and fumes is the principal way lead enters the body, do not let paint debris become airborne during removal or clean-up.
 Take the following precautions: